 Traditionally, your sales team might enter an order from your customer in an order management application, your enterprise resource planning (ERP) system, or even add it to a spreadsheet.

-Once despatched, your customer will be advised and the delivery will be made.
+Once dispatched, your customer will be advised and the delivery will be made.
 You might also include order tracking, returns, exchanges and refunds in your process.

 Each manual step slows things down and can introduce errors that lead to delays or time-consuming and costly returns and refunds.